The Relational Origins of Rules in Online Communities: Community Sampling Methods

 \subsection{Cluster Analysis}

-To identify clusters of communities with similar rule language: \begin{itemize} \item \textbf{Reddit and Fandom:} We concatenated the rule texts for each community to create a 2-dimensional encoding of their rules, reduced their dimensionality via the Doc2Vec algorithm using the \texttt{gensim} Python package and applied further dimensionality reduction using the \texttt{UMAP} Python package.
-We then used the \texttt{HBDSCAN} algorithm to group similar communities into clusters, giving us a list of clusters of communities with similar rule language. \item \textbf{Fediverse:} For Fediverse communities, we generated a list of clusters of communities with similar rule language using the \texttt{HBDSCAN} algorithm after we computed pairwise n-gram similarity of communities' rule texts using the following formula:
+To identify clusters of communities with similar rule language: \begin{itemize} \item \textbf{Reddit and Fandom:} We created a 2-dimensional encoding of each community's rules by concatenating their rule texts, reducing the dimensionality via the Doc2Vec algorithm using the \texttt{gensim} Python package, and then further reducing the dimensionality using the \texttt{UMAP} Python package.
+We then used the \texttt{HDBSCAN} algorithm to group similar communities into clusters, giving us clusters of communities with similar rule language. \item \textbf{Fediverse:} For Fediverse communities, we generated a list of clusters of communities with similar rule language using the \texttt{HDBSCAN} algorithm after we computed pairwise n-gram similarity of communities' rule texts using the following formula:

 \end{itemize}